newvoll/ssmbak/README.md

 ```

-Let's sleep a bit before marking the time for later and see that now
+Let's sleep a bit before marking the time.
+Then we see that
 #2 for each is set to `UPDATED`:

 ```